-Horizon 7 can be integrated with Workspace ONE through VMware Identity Manager™ (either on-premises or as part of the Workspace ONE service).
-VMware Identity Manager is provided with Horizon 7 Enterprise Edition or Workspace ONE when purchased.
+Horizon 7 can be integrated with Workspace ONE through VMware Workspace ONE® Access (formerly VMware Identity Manager) either on-premises or as part of the Workspace ONE service.
+Workspace ONE Access is provided with Horizon 7 Enterprise Edition or Workspace ONE when purchased.

 Watch a demo showing Horizon 7 in action